 So you both must be willing to engage in a good faith negotiation and you both must be willing to compromise.

-1. You cannot use mediation but still want to try to avoid litigation.
+1. You cannot use mediation but still want legal guidance to try to avoid litigation.

 Collaborative divorce costs significantly more than divorce mediation, but less than litigation.

-2. You want legal advice and an advocate to represent you and only you.
+2. You want legal advice and legal representation from an advocate who works for you and only you.

 Since your lawyer will be representing you and only you, he/she can give you advice throughout the proceedings and advocate on your behalf if that is what you want.